Wookie3/Yard_maintenance_project/README.md

 YorkU Full-stack project

 ## About the app
-This site is based around lawn and garden maintenance.
-After arriving at the home page the user would choose one of the three options.
-This site would be geared towards one maintenance company but could expand to work with multiple companies.
-The site serves two main purposes;  taking the hassle out of getting landscape work done and being able to better customize what days the maintenance crews work.
+This app is based around lawn and garden maintenance.
+The app serves two main purposes;  making it easy to get landscape work done and being able to better customize what days the maintenance is carried out.

-Scheduled maintenance will open to a scheduling page where a user can see upcoming maintenance and/or the availability of a crew to come additional days.
+Scheduled Maintenance will open to a scheduling page where a user can see upcoming maintenance and/or the availability of a crew to come additional days.
 I plan to have a customized calendar showing this for the user to see once they have logged into the page.
-Specialized maintenance will include options like flower planting, annual seasonal maintenance, mulching, edging and sprinkler installation.
-The final option is in order to fill out a contact us form with some options selected or a brief description of the design the client would be looking for.
+Specialized Maintenance will include options to select such as flower planting, mulching and seasonal services like winterizing.
+Landscape Design will be a form for the client to fill out with some options to select and/or a brief description of the design they are looking for.

 ## User Stories: